Sonatina for Piano

 The first performance of the Sonatina was given on 5th May 1975 by Malcolm Wilson in the Recital Hall of the Birmingham School of Music (now the Royal Birmingham Conservatoire).

 I recorded this performance (and quite a few others at that time) on a portable cassette player on my lap and afterwards listened to it over and over again, because I loved it so much.
-It has always remained one of my favourite pieces, so I was delighted when Duncan Honeybourne recorded it twice for CD (in 2005 and 2016) and when Simon Dinnigan and Fred T. Baker recorded the second movement, which they entitled 'Cool Largo', on acoustic guitar and electric bass guitar (1999).
+It has always remained one of my favourite pieces, so I was delighted when Duncan Honeybourne recorded it twice for CD - in 2005 (sold out) and 2016 - and when Simon Dinnigan and Fred T. Baker recorded the second movement, which they entitled 'Cool Largo', on acoustic guitar and electric bass guitar (1999).

 I asked Malcolm Wilson after the premiere if the piece was difficult.
 He said: "No, It's quite easy really."
 Here is a mini extract from Duncan Honeybourne's 2005 recording to illustrate how "easy" it is!